Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-and sometimes food would get stuck in there.
-So just like pro, pro, pro, pro, preventatively, there's the word.
-I was gonna say prophylactically.
-Not the same thing. yeah So ah preventatively, I would just go like, all the time. and um I don't know if that's picking up on the mic, but it's basically me sucking the back of my teeth.
+And sometimes food would get stuck in there.
+So just like pro, pro, pro, pro preventatively.
+There's the word.
 Yeah.
-And ah so like,
+I was going to say prophylactically.
+Not the same thing.
+Not the same thing.
+So ah preventatively, i would just go like all the time. um i don't know if that's picking up on the mic, but it's basically me sucking the back of my teeth.

 Speaker